Causal Message Passing for Experiments with Unknown and General Network Interference: Other Related Literature

-\paragraph{Model-based Approaches and Limitations.} An alternative approach employs structured potential outcome models, commonly linear.
-For instance, studies by \cite{goldsmith2013social, blume2015linear, yu2022estimating, belloni2022neighborhood, jiang2023causal} leverage linear models to account for interference.
-Similarly, \cite{cai2015social} models outcomes as linear in the proportion of treated neighbors, and other works focus on models linear in specific neighborhood statistics \citep{toulis2013estimation, basse2018model, chin2019regression}.
-However, this approach necessitates a priori knowledge of network topology to select and compute relevant statistics.
-A fundamental challenge is that such models may oversimplify complex social interactions, not capturing their full intricacies \citep{angrist2014perils}.
-The model in this paper is aimed to capture more complex patterns of interference.
+\paragraph{Model-based Approaches} An alternative approach uses structured outcome models, typically linear, to account for interference \citep{goldsmith2013social,toulis2013estimation, blume2015linear, cai2015social,basse2018model,chin2019regression, yu2022estimating, belloni2022neighborhood, jiang2023causal}.
+This method requires prior knowledge of network topology to choose relevant statistics.
+A key issue is that these models can oversimplify complex social interactions \citep{angrist2014perils}.
+The model in this paper aims to capture more complex patterns of interference.

-\paragraph{Approximate Message Passing (AMP).} The origins and underlying motivations for AMP can be traced back to \cite{thouless1977solution,kabashima2003cdma,donoho2009message}.
-The theoretical groundwork for AMP was laid by \cite{bolthausen2014iterative} and has since been expanded upon with various degrees of generality.
-An admittedly incomplete list includes \cite{bayati2011dynamics,bayati2015universality,javanmard2013state,berthier2020state,chen2020universality,xinyi2021approximate,dudeja2023universality,wang2022universality}.
-For a more comprehensive overview, we refer the reader to \cite{zdeborova2016statistical,montanari2018mean,feng2022unifying}.
-Traditionally, AMP and state evolution have been employed to study high-dimensional estimation problems via the perspective of an iterative dynamical system.
-This system refers to a high-dimensional signal subjected to nonlinear transformations, which is then multiplied by an \emph{observed} mixing matrix.
-The primary objective is to utilize the one-dimensional state evolution of the dynamics in order to refine the nonlinear functions, thereby enhancing the estimation accuracy of the evolving high-dimensional object.
-Our methodology, however, deviates from this norm.
-In our approach, both the mixing matrix and the nonlinear functions remain unobserved.
-Instead, we observe the actual outcomes, which represent the true signal.
-Subsequently, we utilize AMP and state evolution to deduce the sufficient statistics related to the mixing matrix and the nonlinear function.
-These statistics then guide us in estimating causal effects.
+\paragraph{Approximate Message Passing (AMP)} The origins and motivations for AMP trace back to \cite{thouless1977solution,kabashima2003cdma,donoho2009message}.
+The theoretical foundation was established by \cite{bolthausen2014iterative,bayati2011dynamics} and further expanded with various degrees of generality by \cite{javanmard2013state,bayati2015universality,berthier2020state,chen2020universality,xinyi2021approximate,wang2022universality,dudeja2023universality,rush2018finite,li2022non}.
+For a comprehensive overview, see \cite{zdeborova2016statistical,montanari2018mean,feng2022unifying}.
+AMP traditionally studies high-dimensional estimation problems via iterative dynamical systems involving nonlinear transformations and a mixing matrix.
+The goal is to use state evolution to refine the nonlinear functions and improve estimation accuracy.
+Our approach diverges as we observe the outcomes, \emph{not the mixing matrix or nonlinear functions}, and use state evolution to infer statistics for estimating causal effects.
+AMP is related to tree approximation methods from statistical physics \citep{bethe1935statistical}, information theory \citep{gallager1962low}, and computer science \citep{pearl1982reverend}, with its insights primarily rooted in statistical physics \citep{thouless1977solution}.